milos-aleksic/Docs/docs/DownloadPro/configuration.md

 # Configuration

-After **DownloadPro** was installed.
-You may add it as element to desirable type.
+After **DownloadPro** was installed, you may add it as element to desirable type.
 To do this you should go to the **Type Manager** (Press the "gear tab" and choose desirable application group *(e.g. Blog, Static pages)*).
 After that click on the *"Edit elements"* link, that appears under the type name *(e.g. Article, Author, e.t.c)*.